 Meet our team

-Peter leads our fundraising, sponsorship and audience growth initiatives.
+Peter leads our business development and community engagement initiatives.

 Lean (pronounced Lee ANN) Camara has worked with mission-based organizations for 20 years, holding various leadership roles at nonprofit organizations where she launched multifaceted initiatives, directed senior executive planning and built consensus among diverse stakeholders.
 For 11 years, she also operated a community health center consulting firm providing start-up, compliance, and grant-writing services, which secured more than $76 million in funding for clients.